Pelvic Floor Exercises for Pregnant Women

 Why You’ll Love It:

-• It’s your go-to for unwinding and keeping your pelvic floor flexible and strong, setting you up beautifully for delivery with pelvic floor strengthening!
+• It’s your go-to for unwinding and keeping these muscles flexible and strong—setting you up beautifully for delivery.

 Bridge Pose Practice

-Bridge pose strengthens your glutes, hamstrings, and lower back, supporting your pelvic floor.
+Bridge pose strengthens your glutes, hamstrings, and lower back, supporting these muscles.
 It also promotes a gentle pelvic tilt.

 Step-by-Step: